praparn/kubernetes_202104/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   Allows to set [proxy_ssl_name](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_name).
 This allows overriding the server name used to verify the certificate of the proxied HTTPS server.
 This value is also passed through SNI when a connection is established to the proxied HTTPS server.
 * `nginx.ingress.kubernetes.io/proxy-ssl-protocols`:
   Enables the specified [protocols](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_protocols) for requests to a proxied HTTPS server.
+* `nginx.ingress.kubernetes.io/proxy-ssl-server-name`:
+  Enables passing of the server name through TLS Server Name Indication extension (SNI, RFC 6066) when establishing a connection with the proxied HTTPS server.

 ### Configuration snippet